SukrutPatil/TEstProjects/README.md

-# TEstProjects
+# TestProjects
-These are some test Projects that I run to learn basics.
+These are some Test Projects that I run to learn basics.